lcarsde/lcarswm/readme.md

 * App menu in the normal screen mode on the primary screen that lists all active windows with
   * a window selection button (blue with program name)
   * a close button (red, small without text)
+* Key handling
   * Windows-key + Q closes the window manager
   * Windows-key + M toggles the display mode between normal, maximized and fullscreen
   * Alt-key + Tab toggles through the windows
   * Alt-key + Up/Down moves the active window to other monitors
   * Alt-key + F4 closes the active window
   * Windows are resized when the screen resolution is changed and the size depends on the window manager mode.
-* Other key combinations can be connected to commands via a key configuration file
+  * Other key combinations can be connected to commands via a settings file
-  * The key configuration file is expected to be `~/.config/lcarswm/key-config.properties`
   * Modifier keys are
     * Shift
     * Ctrl